rombrew/phobia/doc/Internals.md

 ## Control loop

-ADC is sampled at the begin of PWM period.
+ADC is sampled in the middle of PWM period.
 The values obtained are processed by software.
 The new value of duty cycle is loaded to the hardware timer.
 This value is used at next PWM period.
 ADC samples are made using two ADCs in order shown in the diagram.